jtheisen/reconciler/orm.md

 Reconciler isn't going to support either many-to-many relationships or inheritance unless a third-party contributes those features due to my lack of desire to use these features myself.

-In fact, I don't think those features should be in ORMs to begin with, and I explain in the following text
+In fact, I don't think those features should be in ORMs to begin with, and I explain why in the following text.

 ## ORMs